SCTOMP: Spatially Constrained Time-Optimal Motion Planning: EXPERIMENTS

-We first assess the performance of our method in a state-of-the-art race track for 1:43 scale autonomous cars.
+We assess the performance of our method in a state-of-the-art race track for 1:43 scale autonomous cars.
 Given that this case-study has been the research focus of previous work \cite{kloeser2020nmpc,verschueren2014towards}, its time-optimality is well-understood.

 It is worth highlighting that our method shows its full potential in unstructured environments, where imposing a geometric reference might be detrimental for planning time-optimal trajectories.
-However, race-alike scenarios, such as the one at hand, consist of well-structured environments in which the progress along the track and its boundaries are perfectly referenced by the centerline, and thus are better suited to path following methods, such as \cite{arrizabalaga2022spatial,romero2022model,kloeser2020nmpc}.
-Nevertheless, the proposed case-study allows for (i) performing an \emph{approximated benchmark} on time-optimality and (ii) showing its applicability to constrained planar systems.
+However, race-alike scenarios, consist of well-structured -- single-corridor-- environments in which the progress along the track and its boundaries are perfectly referenced by the centerline, and thus are better suited to path following methods, such as \cite{arrizabalaga2022spatial,romero2022model,kloeser2020nmpc}.
+Nevertheless, the proposed case-study allows for (i) performing an \emph{approximated benchmark} on time-optimality, (ii) demonstrating that the underlying PH splines have no effect on the computed trajectory and (iii) showing the method's applicability to constrained planar systems.

-For this purpose, we perform a convex decomposition of the aforementioned race track, first introduced in \cite{verschueren2014towards} and further studied in \cite{kloeser2020nmpc}.
-In a similar way as done in these works, we employ the dynamic bicycle model with states $\bm{x}=\left[p_x,p_y,\psi,v,D,\delta\right]\in\mathbb{R}^6$ and inputs $\bm{u}=\left[\dot{D},\dot{\delta}\right]\in\mathbb{R}^2$, where $\{p_x,p_y,\psi,v,D,\delta\}\in\mathbb{R}$, refer to the position, yaw, longitudinal velocity, throttle and steering angle.
+To this end, in a similar way to \cite{kloeser2020nmpc} and \cite{verschueren2014towards}, we employ the dynamic bicycle model with states $\bm{x}=\left[p_x,p_y,\psi,v,D,\delta\right]\in\mathbb{R}^6$ and inputs $\bm{u}=\left[\dot{D},\dot{\delta}\right]\in\mathbb{R}^2$, where $\{p_x,p_y,\psi,v,D,\delta\}\in\mathbb{R}$, refer to the position, yaw, longitudinal velocity, throttle and steering angle.
 For the respective equations of motion and model coefficients, please refer to eq.
 3 in \cite{kloeser2020nmpc}.
-To guarantee the validity of the model's approximation, we impose constraints on the throttle, steering angle, their respective change rates, as well as the longitudinal and lateral accelerations $\{a_\parallel,a_\perp\}\in\mathbb{R}$.
-The numerical values associated to these constraints can be found in Table~\ref{tab:states_inputs_constraints}.
+To exploit the aforementioned convexity in the spatial constraints~\eqref{eq:spatial_constr}, we adopt a similar approach presented in \cite{spedicato2017minimum} and \cite{arrizabalaga2022towards}, where the Euclidean position coordinates $[p_x,p_y]$ are projected onto their corresponding spatial counterparts $[\xi,w]$.
+In addition, to guarantee the validity of the first-principles model's approximation, we impose constraints on the throttle, steering angle, their respective change rates, as well as the longitudinal and lateral accelerations $\{a_\parallel,a_\perp\}\in\mathbb{R}$.
+The numerical values associated with these constraints can be found in Table~\ref{tab:states_inputs_constraints}.